kolibril13/portfolio/main.md

 # Portfolio

 Welcome to my portfolio! 👋
-Here I will present my recent project highlights and you will find my recent content curation work for Jupyter, MyST, Manim, and Napari.
+Here I will present my recent projects.
+Further, you will find my recent content curation work for Jupyter, MyST, Manim, and Napari.

 ## Content curation in Jupyter

-I've curated a 3 days python training course, a writing sample can be found in the next chapter called [Writing Sample](./writing-sample)
+In June 2023 I've curated a 3 days Python training course.
+A writing sample can be found in the next chapter called [Writing Sample](./writing-sample)

 ::::{tip} Screenshot from the writing sample.